 Each application will be assessed on the following criteria:

-- significant and scholarly contribution to knowledge in line with the stated focus of the scheme’, namely research on aspects of Ulster History during the period 1500-1800
+- Significant and scholarly contribution to knowledge in line with the stated focus of the scheme’, namely research on aspects of Ulster History during the period 1500-1800 (30%)

-- dissemination of research (plans for publication or other dissemination) Assessors will evaluate the ability of the applicant to undertake the proposed research.
+- Dissemination of research (plans for publication or other dissemination) (20%)

 The R.J.
-Hunter Research Bursaries Scheme is open until Thursday 17 December 2020.
+Hunter Research Bursaries Scheme closes on Thursday 13th April 2023.
 All queries can be sent to firstname.lastname@example.org